List of Fantasy Patrol characters: Alex Louis

-Alex (Саша) is the best friend of Helena, it was hinted that he has feelings for Helena which she reciprocate in "A fiery guest" it's revealed that he was the one who stole Helena's bracelet to make him a wizard, but Helena sympathised with him and became friends again and trusted each other more.
+Alex (Саша) is the best friend of Helena.
+It was hinted that he has feelings for Helena which she reciprocates.
+In "A fiery guest" it is revealed that he was the one who stole Helena's bracelet to make him a wizard, but Helena sympathised with him and became friends again and trusted each other more.

 Johnny

 Johnny (Иванушка) is a graduate of the Magic College and the current curator of the fabulous library of the city of Myshkin.
 He was born into a family of famous wizards who had high hopes for him, but he preferred childish pranks rather than study.
 While working in the library, he was tricked by Fantom and turned into a goat.
 For a long time, the young man was in captivity of the villain, who, having assumed his appearance, was hiding.
 When Alex fell into the basement in story 25, they helped each other together and fled, along the way Johnny returned to his human form.
 After this incident, he took up his mind and began to develop his skills in magic.
 Despite the horror he endured, he remains friendly, kind and sweet.
 He also appears in the Magic Clock book, where he found Alice's lost watch that the Werewolf Chief wanted to steal.
 First appears in the episode "Everything's Upside Down".